tasjian/todoList/README.md

 # todoList
-Cloned from Aziflaj.
 Reverse-engineering this to learn Java dev.